Partial Regularity and Blowup for an Averaged Three-Dimensional Navier-Stokes Equation

 Using the fact that $\|f\|_2\leq K$ we conclude:

-as desired. \end{proof} We can commute bump functions with Paley-Littlewood projections, as long as we add another bump function with slightly larger support. \begin{lemma} Let $\phi_{Q,k}$ be a bump function at level $k$.
-Let $\beta<50$ and consider $f$ with $\| f\|_{H^\beta}\leq K$.
-Then for any $j$:
+as desired. \end{proof} We can commute bump functions with Littlewood-Paley projections, as long as we multiply with another bump function with slightly larger support. \begin{lemma} Let $k\geq j-2$, let $\phi_{Q,j}$ be a bump function at level $j$.
+Let $\beta<100$ and consider $f$ with $\| f\|_{H^\beta}\leq K$.
+Then